TosbackCgusBridge-Bot/CGUs-versions/Asmallworld/Privacy Policy.md

 *   Terms of Service
 *   Investor Relations

-Copyright © 2004 - 2019 ASMALLWORLD AG ×Login Login Forgot Login details?
-Login with Facebook ×Forgot Login Details?
+Copyright © 2004 - 2019 ASMALLWORLD AG ×Login Login Forgot Login details? ×Forgot Login Details?

 If you are registered with ASMALLWORLD, please enter your email address below and we will send you your login credentials.